KalpeshMahida0212/KalpeshMahida0212/README.md

 ### Hi there, I'm [Kalpesh Mahida]()👋

 Hey, I am third year student of Chandubhai S Patel Institute of Technology -[CSPIT], Anand.
-I'm a Web🕸 developer armed with an intermediate knowledge of C++ along with HTML, CSS, Javascript, jQuery for frontend portion.
+I'm a Web🕸 developer armed with an intermediate knowledge of C++ along with HTML, CSS, Javascript, jQuery,PHP,SQL.

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->